abstractic/js-owl-carousel-thumbs/README.md

 Thumbnails will behave as your photos and only a few of your thumbnails will be visible at a time.
 To allow this behaviour, the only difference of this modified plugin is that it contains an extra HTML wrapper around your thumbnail items.

 ## Quick start
-Download the [latest release](https://github.com/abstractic/owl-carousel-thumbs.git) of this plugin and add it to your JavaScript files bundle behind the default Owl Carousel 2.0 library that can be [found here](https://github.com/OwlCarousel2/OwlCarousel2) and you are good to go.
+Download the [latest release](https://github.com/abstractic/owl-carousel-thumbs.git) of this plugin and add it to your JavaScript files bundle behind the default Owl Carousel 2.0 library, which can be [found and downloaded here](https://github.com/OwlCarousel2/OwlCarousel2).

 #### Simple setup
 ```javascript